In this post, we move a step up from the Intervals Table and we describe what we call the Interval Matrix.

 Chroma Features

-The chroma features is a representation, along an interval composed by subsequent instants {t0 – tn}, where for each instant the audio signal is decomposed using the energy associated to 12 classes representing the 12 distinct semitones (or chroma) of the musical octave used in Western music notation.
+The chroma features is a representation, along an interval composed by subsequent instants {t0 – tn}, where for each instant the audio signal is decomposed using the energy associated with 12 classes representing the 12 distinct semitones (or chroma) of the musical octave used in Western music notation.
 Here’s a sample matrix:

 where you can see 12 * t (t=6 in this case, t6 is partially hidden) matrix where each vector represents the twelve pitches strengths for a given instant t.

 The following is another example: the bass riff of “Zombie”, by Cranberries.
-On the upper staff you can see the symbolic notation of the riff, and then below there’s the corresponding chromagram; the coloured boxes highlight the compounding parts of the riff across the two different representations.
+On the upper staff, you can see the symbolic notation of the riff, and then below there’s the corresponding chromagram; the coloured boxes highlight the compounding parts of the riff across the two different representations.

 From Chroma Matrix to Intervals Matrix

-For each Chroma Vector we keep the top k most intense pitch energies and we replace them with their corresponding ordinal position:
+For each Chroma Vector, we keep the top k most intense pitch energies and we replace them with their corresponding ordinal position:

-We will end up having a matrix of integers the with the same columns of the original matrix but only k rows.
+We will end up having a matrix of integers with the same columns as the original matrix but only k rows.
 Each vector contains a ranked list of the k stronger pitch classes, sorted in descending order.
 Note the underlying assumption is that in order to represent and summarise a chroma vector, the stronger a class energy is, the better.

-Almost done: the Interval Matrix is obtained applying the Intervals Table as a function between cells (ranks) having the same index and belonging to subsequent chroma vectors.
+Almost done: the Interval Matrix is obtained by applying the Intervals Table as a function between cells (ranks) having the same index and belonging to subsequent chroma vectors.

 In this way we compute a distance between adjacent vectors (x[n] – x[n-1]) and those measures compose an output matrix that has:

-• the same number of rows of the input matrix
+- the same number of rows of the input matrix

-• m-1 columns: where m is the number of the columns of the input matrix
+- m-1 columns: where m is the number of the columns of the input matrix.

 The implementation